Piers & Places

 At the end of a small chain of shallow lakes, Crystal Lake, view map , receives the water that flows out of Mills and Loon lakes, but the vast majority of Crystal Lake’s water comes from a county drainage ditch that drains an area of farmland extending to the southwest of the lake.
 For this reason, farm nutrient inputs into the lake continue to be an area of concern.

-So, when residents are busy swimming or fishing at Robinson Park in Lake Crystal it’s easy to take for granted that clean water and healthy fish in the lake depend on the cooperation of everyone from farmers to homeowners to road crew workers.
+When residents are busy swimming or fishing at Robinson Park in Lake Crystal it’s easy to take for granted that clean water and healthy fish in the lake depend on the cooperation of everyone from farmers to homeowners to road crew workers.
 And when you are gazing at the waterfalls at Minneopa State Park, or fishing for catfish in the Minnesota River near Le Seuer, it’s easy to take for granted that the water you are looking at today was in a farm field southwest of Lake Crystal just a few days before.

 Thankfully, the challenge of teaching people about the connections between our land and our water has been taken up by watershed groups like the Crystal Loon Mills Clean Water Partnership.
 This partnership is a coalition of numerous agencies and individuals working together to educate citizens and landowners in the Crystal Lake watershed about their impacts on the water.